 Law 413 - Advanced U.S. Contract Law for Foreign Lawyers

-This course examines contracts used by businesses.
-It is designed for LL.M. students with 2-3 years of legal experience.
-By examining actual contracts used by real parties, students will learn how contract law principles affect the real-world transactional practice.
-Students will complete several assignments designed to familiarize them with common issues deal lawyers face in negotiating and reviewing various types of business contracts.
-These issues include problems of contract formation, enforceability, interpretation, performance, third party rights, and remedies.
-Students will be required to complete mock negotiations and drafting exercises.
-There may be lectures by guest speakers practicing in the fields of entertainment law, IP law, and litigation.
+This course examines US. contact law from a transactional approach.
+It is designed for LL.M. students with some legal experience.
+The course is an introduction to main topics in contract law, including issues of formation, enforceability, defenses, terms, performance and breach, excuse, remedies and third parties.
+In addition, this course examines how contract law principles affect the real-world transactional practice.
+Students will examine real life agreements and complete assignments to familiarize them with common issues U.S. deal lawyers face in negotiating and reviewing various types of business contracts.
+There may be lectures by guest speakers practicing in the fields of employment law, IP law, and litigation.